fkie-cad/FACT_docker/README.md

 For more advanced usage we provide a Python script to cover most usecases.
 If your usecase is not supported feel free to open a PR or hack it up privately.

-Probably the most imporant command is `./start.py build`.
+Probably the most important command is `./start.py build`.
 After that you might run:
 ```sh
 $ mkdir ~/fact_mongo && mkdir ~/fact_data